Jpeiris/waffle_lab_ME35/airtable_module/README.md

 - "success"   --> station has finished executing all tasks, ready for Create3 to move on to next station

 # Airtable logic example:
-1. Create3 moves to waffle
+1. Create3 moves to waffle station
-2. Create3 tells waffle it has arrived (sets “ready” in waffle column)
+2. Create3 tells waffle station it has arrived (sets “ready” in waffle column)
 3. Waffle station reads ready from the Create3, executes their functions (“executes” in waffle column)
-4. Waffle tells Create3 it was a success (“success” in waffle column)
+4. Waffle station tells Create3 it was a success (“success” in waffle column)
 5. Create3 reads success from waffle station, goes to next station

 # sample usage: